Anura Docs

 good The visitor has passed our tests and appears to be trustworthy.

 warn There are aspects about the visitor that raise concerns.
-However, we can not say for certain they are bad.
+However, we cannot say for certain they are bad.
 It is your decision how to interpret this value.

 bad The visitor has failed our testing and should be considered untrustworthy.

-Please refer to our script result definitions documentation for more information on these values.
+Refer to our script result definitions documentation for more information on these values.

 Rule Set Values